BIDS/MLStatsForum/index.md

 directed to BIDS Data Science Fellow [François Lanusse](https://bids.berkeley.edu/people/fran%C3%A7ois-lanusse). -->

 All interested members of the UC Berkeley and LBNL communities are welcome and encouraged to attend.
-To recieve email notifications about meetings, please join the BIDS mailing list [here](https://bids.berkeley.edu/join-bids-mailing-list).
+To receive email notifications about meetings, please join the BIDS mailing list [here](https://bids.berkeley.edu/join-bids-mailing-list).
 The traffic on this list is minimal (1-2 emails/week).

 <!--To receive email notifications about the meetings and upvote papers for discussion
 please register [here](https://www.benty-fields.com/register) and join the